SAP/spartacus-docs/_pages/fsa/features/fsa-policy-renewal.md

 ![Renewal Notifications in the Inbox]({{ site.baseurl }}/assets/images/fsa/policy-renewal/inbox-notification-unread.png)

-Besides the appropriate text, the Inbox message contains the link that leads the customer directly to renewal options.
+The Inbox message contains a link that leads the customer directly to renewal options.

 ![Renewal Notification Text]({{ site.baseurl }}/assets/images/fsa/policy-renewal/inbox-notification-text.png)

 Following the link from the message, the customer lands on a quote comparison page, where the renewal offers are presented in a tabular view.
 If there is more than one offer, the customer can examine and compare the different product plans and choose the one that best fits their needs.

-In a typical scenario, the customer can choose to renew the policy with the existing product plan (highlighted with the star icon in the UI) or with an upgraded plan.
+In a typical scenario, the customer can choose to renew the policy with the existing product plan (highlighted with the star icon) or with an upgraded plan.

 ![Renewal Quotes Comparison View - Auto Insurance]({{ site.baseurl }}/assets/images/fsa/policy-renewal/comparison-table-view-auto.png)